 It is accepted that a certain amount of noise is part of the normal human environment.
 Traffic noise, aircraft noise, industrial noise and residential noise form part of the background to everyday life.
-Generally, noise is not a problem unless it becomes excessive.
+Generally, noise is not a problem - unless it becomes excessive.

-Under New Zealand's environmental laws, Hastings District Council has the responsibility for controlling excessive noise in our district, within certain limitations.
+Under New Zealand's environmental laws, Hastings District Council has responsibility for controlling excessive noise in our district, within certain limitations.